A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 • The “Magnetic” setting uses a 3-axis sensor.
 This allows you to get accurate readings regardless of which way you’re pointing the meter.

-• Brand new LCD display offers much more information than the 100XE was able to, making testing a breeze.
+• Brand new LCD offers much more information than the 100XE was able to, making testing a breeze.

 • Since there is a digital display, there is also a backlight that allows you to get readings even in low-light settings.